by Brian Glaser

 POETRY / General

 Brian Glaser was born in Detroit, Michigan, the eldest of two children of Jack Glaser, a theologian, and Mary Ellen Glaser, an educator and social worker.
 He was educated at the University of California, Berkeley.
 In 2003, he married dancer and choreographer Melanie Ríos, with whom he has two children, Andoe and John.
 In 2005, he joined the faculty at Chapman University, where he currently teaches in the department of English.
-His previous poetry collection, All the Hills, was published by Shanti Arts Publishing in 2019.
+His previous poetry collections, All the Hills and Contradictions, were published by Shanti Arts (2019, 2020).

 email@example.com | 193 Hillside Road Brunswick Maine 04011 | 207-837-5760